activities

 * Integration Service keeps the connection token alive by refreshing the token.
 After a certain period of time, you must manually refresh the connection by re-authentication.

-Delegated permissions versus application permissions
+• Delegated permissions

 Briefly, the differences are as follows:

-• With application permissions, the application acts on its own, without a signed-in user.
+• With Application permissions, the application acts on its own, without a signed-in user.
 The application can access any data that its permissions are associated with.

 Tip: Refer to Working with activity scopes to learn how to control permissions using activity scopes.

-Multitenant versus single-tenant applications
+Multi-tenant and single-tenant applications

 Azure environments